Scout (rocket family)

 The final launch of a Scout, using a Scout G-1, was on May 8, 1994, from Vandenberg Air Force Base.
 The payload was the Miniature Sensor Technology Integration Series 2 (MSTI-2) military spacecraft with a mass of 163 kg.
 MSTI-2 successfully acquired and tracked a LGM-30 Minuteman missile.

 The standard Scout launch vehicle was a solid propellant, four-stage booster system, approximately 23 m in length with a launch weight of 21,499 kg.

-Scout A (original version)
+Scout A

-The Scout A was used for launches of the Transit NNSS series, placing two satellites in orbit at the same time.
+The Scout A was used for launches of the Transit NNSS series (Transit-O 6 to 19), placing two satellites in orbit at the same time.
 Twelve flights were conducted between 21 December 1965 and 27 August 1970.

-It was also used to launch a British scientific satellite.
+It was also used to launch the British Ariel 3 scientific satellite.

 Standard payload capability was 122 kg into a low-Earth orbit.